Can I travel with ammunition?

 The ammunition will remain in the vehicle for the duration of the crossing provided that:

-a) The ammunition is out of sight locked in the boot or other secure area within the vehicle.
+a) The ammunition is out of sight and secured in a suitable locked box in the boot of the vehicle.

 b) The loading officer or his nominated deputy has confirmed that all doors to the vehicle are locked.